View navigation

 2Involve Others

-You should liaise with the R&D Unit, the relevant clinical teams in the hospital, any academic or external partners, and support departments at an early stage.
+You should liaise with the R&I Department, the relevant clinical teams in the hospital, any academic or external partners, and support departments at an early stage.
 Early discussion is encouraged and this should be at the protocol development stage to check that the study is feasible and to ensure that all financial costs are considered.
 This is beneficial to create the support and infrastructure required to deliver successful research projects.

 Please be aware that Patient and Public Involvement is considered essential for most studies.